Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 ##### Auto sign in the user anonymously

 To auto sign in the user anonymously, we should make the following:
-1. Find the `InjectionContainer`.
-2. Add the `handleAuthUpdates()` method of the `NavigationNotifier` to the listener of the `AuthNotifier`.
+1. The `handleAuthUpdates()` method of the `NavigationNotifier` should be called when the `AuthNotifier.authState` changes.
-3. Create the listener for the `FeatureConfigNotifier` and add the `handlePublicDashboardFeatureConfigUpdates()` method of the `AuthNotifier`.
+2. The `handlePublicDashboardFeatureConfigUpdates()` method of the `AuthNotifier` should be called when the `FeatureConfigNotifier.publicDashboardFeatureConfigModel` changes.
-4. Add the logic of the signing the user in anonymously depending on the public dashboard feature and the auth states to the `AuthNotifier`.
+3. Add the logic of the signing the user in anonymously depending on the `AuthNotifier.isPublicDashboardFeatureEnabled` and the `AuthNotifier.authState` to the `AuthNotifier`.
+4. Add the logic of the navigating depending on the `AuthNotifier.authState` to the `NavigationNotifier`.

+_**Note:** The `handleAuthUpdates()` should do nothing if the `AuthNotifier.authState` equals to the `AuthState.loggedIn`, because we handle this case in the `LoginPage`_

 ##### Manage sign in for the anonymous user

-Next one, to manage the sign in for the anonymous user, we should firstly sign out them.
-After, we should sign in the user normally using the sign in with credentials, or using the Google provider.
+The next one, to manage the sign-in for the anonymous user (f.e. sign in with credentials or using Google provider), we have to sign in them using one of the sign methods mentioned above, then the Firebase auth, for its part, replaces the current user with a new one without any problems.

 ##### Change the Metrics user menu UI